bjelline/awesome-compose/official-documentation-samples/rails/README.md

 Created database 'myapp_test'
 ```

+To see where the data is actually stored, look up the volume
+we specified in `docker-compose.yml`: under `db` we specified:

+    volumes:
+      - ./tmp/db:/var/lib/postgresql/data

+This means that postgres thinks it's writing to `/var/lib/postgresql/data` inside the container,
+but this folder is mapped to `./tmp/db`.
+This way, the database survives rebuilding the container.

 ### View the Rails welcome page!

 That's it.
 Your app should now be running on port 3000 on your Docker daemon.